 Retinol (vitamin A) acetate/palmitate liquids with the fewest additives

 I've been frequently asked about replacements for InterPlexus' NutriSorb A after it ran into production problems, but haven't had a good answer until recently.
-Now I know of two products that I think make good replacements.
-Both are liquids, which is a good way to supplement vitamin A for two reasons:
+Now I know of a few products that I think make good replacements.
+They're all liquids, which is a good way to supplement vitamin A for two reasons:

 - It's easy to apply topically.

 - There's generally fewer excipients in both number and volume (the equivalent capsules are much larger than the typical liquid dose of a drop or two).

 All three products are retinol esters.
 You can choose between retinyl acetate (also called retinol acetate) or retinyl palmitate (also called retinol palmitate), the form that was used in NutriSorb.
 I think any of them are good choices.

 Available at 2,500IU or 15,000IU per drop, with approximately 900 or 1,430 drops per bottle, respectively.

 Retinyl palmitate, MCT (medium chain triglycerides) from coconut oil.